-1. Below is an overview of the education components that are part of the study programme.

-- 2. The education components of the minors are described in the minor regulations.
+- An overview of the education components that are part of the study programme can be found in Appendix: Curriculumkader and the online studyguide.
+Entrance requirements: - competence exam level 1: all educational units from the foundation year. - competence exam level 2: all educational units from the main phase. - internship academic year 4: first year and all parts of the main phase, with the exemption of 1 building block. - competence exam level 3: all educations units from the mainfase and final phase. - 2.
+The education components of the minors are described in the minor regulations.
 The regulations governing the minors offered across Fontys can be found at www.fontys.nl/minors. - 3.
 Any entry requirements a student must meet before participating in an education component are stated in the overview as referred to in paragraph 1. - 4.
 Participation in education components in the post-foundation year phase is allowed after passing the foundation year examination.
-All students with a positive study advice may participate in education components if they have met the requirements according section 3.
-All students whose study advice has been deferred may participate in education components if they have met the requirements according section 3 unless the Board of Examiners decides otherwise . - 5.
+All students with a positive study advice may participate in education components if they have met the requirements as referred to in paragraph 3.
+All students whose study advice has been deferred may participate in post-foundation education components only if they have met the requirements as referred to in paragraph 3 unless the Board of Examiners decides otherwise.
+Students whose study advice has been deferred and obtained less than 30 EC in the foundation phase are not granted access to courses in the post-foundation phase. - 5.
 Enrolment in the education components is not required. - 6.
-The timetable is announced by way of communication on the portal of the academy no later than 3 weeks prior to the start of classes.

-7. Students who have registered for an education component must ensure that they meet the entry requirements of that component.
+The timetable is announced by way of communication on the portal of the academy no later than 3 weeks prior to the start of classes. - 7.
+Students who have registered for an education component must ensure that they meet the entry requirements of that component.
 The overview in Article 16, paragraph 1, indicates the education components to which requirements apply for participation as well as the nature of these requirements.
-If the requirements concern compulsory attendance, students who are eligible for the top-level athletes scheme or the student entrepreneur scheme can apply to meet this requirement in a parallel group or for exemption from this obligation (see also Article 11 and 11a).
+If the requirements concern compulsory attendance, students who are eligible for the Top-Class athletes scheme or the Student entrepreneur scheme can apply to meet this requirement in a parallel group or for exemption from this obligation (see also Article 11 and 11a).